takakishi/HEC_DS_ML_project/README.md

 ## File Descriptions
 - `src/`: This directory contains all the source code used in this project.
   - `XXX.ipynb`: The main script for training the model and running predictions.
-  - `YYY.ipynb`: other code, not the best predictions but used in our table
+  - `YYY.ipynb`: other code, not the best predictions but used in our table.

 - `data/data_raw/`: The folder stores the datasets provided at the Kaggle page
   - `training_data.csv`: The dataset used for training the models.